rickselby/laravel-form-components/README.md

     @endcomponent

 Validation errors are shown automatically based on the field name, thanks to the `.invalid-feedback` class.

+### Overriding

+Laravel allows overriding of package views.
+Create the directory `resources/views/vendor/fc`; then create any views you wish to override.

+### Extending

 Custom fields can be added by extending the `fc::layout.field` template.
   Ensure the `$label`, `$name` and `$help` attributes are passed through.